ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 When to use the `find` utility and when to use `grep`?
 Use `find` for searching a file or directory by name, path or [**metadata**](https://en.wikipedia.org/wiki/Metadata).
 Metadata is additional information about an object.
 These are examples of the file metadata: size, time of creation and last modification, access rights.
 Use the `grep` utility to find a file when you know nothing about it except its contents.

 Let's look at an example.
 It shows you how to choose the right utility for searching.
 We are looking for a documentation file.
 We know that it contains the phrase "free software".
-If we apply the `find` utility, the search algorithm looks following:
+If we apply the `find` utility, the search algorithm looks like this:

 1. Find all the files with the name `README` using the `find` utility.